Skip to main content

 How we use it

-In Plant an App we currently use only this subset of modules:
+Plant an App uses a selected subset of BPMN modules:

 • Start